Al Pedrique

 Alfredo José Pedrique García ([peˈðɾike], born August 11, 1960) is a Venezuelan professional baseball player, coach, and manager.
 He played in Major League Baseball (MLB) as a shortstop for the New York Mets (1987), Pittsburgh Pirates (1987–88), and Detroit Tigers (1989).

 Pedrique served as the Houston Astros bench coach and as manager of the Arizona Diamondbacks.
-He also served first base coach of the Oakland Athletics a season before being shuffled to third base coaching for two further seasons.
-He is currently the third base coach for the Miami Marlins.
+He also served as the first base coach of the Oakland Athletics a season before being shuffled to third base coaching for two further seasons.

+He is currently the manager for the Double-A Reading Fightin Phils.

 Playing career

-Pedrique was signed by the New York Mets in 1978 and made his debut nine years later.
-After five games with the team, he hit .301 with the Pirates in his rookie season, but only managed a .188 cumulative batting average after that.
+Pedrique was signed by the New York Mets in 1978 and made his MLB debut nine years later.
+After five games with the 1987 Mets team he was traded to the Pittsburgh Pirates where he hit .301 in his rookie season but only managed a .188 cumulative batting average after that.

 Pedrique was a career .247 hitter with one home run, 36 runs batted in (RBI), 32 runs, 18 doubles, one triple, and five stolen bases in 174 games.

 Managerial and coaching career

 After retiring, Pedrique managed in the minors for the Arizona Diamondbacks, Houston Astros, and Kansas City Royals organizations from 2000 to 2002.
 He came back to the majors in 2003 as a third base coach for the Diamondbacks.
-In 2004, Pedrique began the season as manager of the Tucson Sidewinders, the Diamondbacks Triple-A affiliate, but he was hired as manager of the Diamondbacks on an interim basis when Bob Brenly was fired in July.
+In 2004, Pedrique began the season as manager of the Tucson Sidewinders, the Diamondbacks Triple-A affiliate, but was hired as manager of the Diamondbacks on an interim basis when Bob Brenly was fired in July.
 Pedrique compiled a 22–61 record.
 He was replaced by Wally Backman, and then Bob Melvin, at the end of the season.

 Pedrique created some controversy as manager when he ordered the Diamondbacks pitching staff to intentionally walk Barry Bonds throughout an entire three-game series against the San Francisco Giants from September 10–12, since Bonds was on the verge of hitting his 700th career home run, which Pedrique did not want to happen at Bank One Ballpark (in total for the series, Bonds was walked eight times (twice intentionally) while hitting one home run, and Bonds would hit his 700th on September 17th).
 Tom Verducci of Sports Illustrated called the incident one of "professional cowardice."

-While serving as a special assistant for the Houston Astros in 2007, Pedrique was in Venezuela and championed a 16-year old José Altuve to the front office, convincing them that he had the talent and strength to eventually play in the major leagues.
+While serving as a special assistant for the Houston Astros in 2007, Pedrique was in Venezuela and championed a 16-year old Jose Altuve to the front office, convincing them that he had the talent and strength to eventually play in the major leagues.
 Altuve had been dismissed by scouts as being too short and thought he was lying about his age.